More posts by this author

-From our experience, the startup is one of the most interesting and challenging types of project to work with.
-When presenting the new product to the market, you never know whether it will be appreciated by your potential customers and if they will be ready to pay for its usage.
+From our experience, a startup is one of the most interesting and challenging types of projects to work with.
+When presenting a novel product to the market, you never know whether it will be appreciated by your potential customers and if they will be ready to pay for its usage.

-The most certain way to find it out is to present an MVP.
+The most certain way to find it out is to present an MVP or a minimal viable product.
 It will give your buyers the ability to try your product and decide if it is worth buying.
-For you, it’s an opportunity to establish contact with your audience, to get their feedback without spending lots of money on development.
+For you, it’s an opportunity to establish contact with your audience and get their feedback without spending lots of money on development.
 Sounds great, doesn’t it?

 To launch a successful MVP it is not enough just to hire the development team and to get them coding.
-You will need their help as well, but later — first, you have to do the basic things for beginning any project.
+You will need their help as well, but later.
+First, you have to do the basic things to launch the project.
 We have summarized our experience of working with startups and prepared a guide for you.
-Take a couple of minutes to learn how to start MVP development.
+Take a couple of minutes to learn how to take off with MVP development.